 Thank you to everyone who offered suggestions about how to deal with the crackberry.
 Those who suggested only using it during work hours were on the mark, I thought.
-And those who suggested making it clear about the lines in which people could or could not contact me, were also pretty good.
+And those who suggested making it clear about the lines in which people could or could not contact me were also pretty good.
 But I’d like to extend my greatest thanks to the person who organised for someone to break into my apartment last night and steal it.

 And no, I’m not joking.
 When I woke this morning I went looking for the crackberry and couldn’t find it.
 “Odd”, I thought to myself, so I checked all of the unusual and silly places such as inside the fridge or the microwave.
 And so I called it, and it went straight to voice mail.
 “It’s here somewhere”, I thought to myself, and I’m sure I’ll find it later today.
-And then I went looking for my wallett, and that was missing too.
+And then I went looking for my wallet, and that was missing too.

 In fact, today at work a few people have told me stories of having slept through burglaries.
 “My friend lives on the fourth floor and her house was broken into”, a friend and colleague told me late this afternoon.
-Also today Damo told me of a friend of his who lives on the eleventh floor of an apartment bloor, and was broken into.
+Also today Damo told me of a friend of his who lives on the eleventh floor of an apartment door, and was broken into.

-Through sheer athletic strength it’s not uncommon, apparently, for people to climb up the side of apartment blocks and climb through windows and balcony doors.
+Through sheer athletic strength, it’s not uncommon, apparently, for people to climb up the side of apartment blocks and climb through windows and balcony doors.
 I know, for sure I bolted the front door last night, I’m less sure about the balcony door.
 And I’m guessing that’s where they gained entry.

-The police arrived really quickly this morning and finger printed the balcony door.
+The police arrived really quickly this morning and fingerprinted the balcony door.
 I couldn’t believe how fast they were, as they arrived literally minutes after my report to the Police Assistance Line.
 “We were just around the corner”, they told me when I remarked at how quickly they arrived.

 “Don’t worry about the mess”, I told them, as they came through the door.
 “The place hasn’t been ransacked”, I joked, “it always looks like this”.

-They finger-printed the door but nothing showed up, unfortunately.
+They fingerprinted the door but nothing showed up, unfortunately.

 “Are you okay?
 Do you need to speak to someone?”, one of them said to me, sensing the tears were welling up in my eyes at one point.
 “If it’s any consolation”, she told me, “they wouldn’t have wanted a confrontation if you’d woken up”.

 I guess I did, however, sense that something must have been wrong, as I woke briefly in the middle of the night.
-Within a few seconds, though, I was fast asleep again until half past five this morning.
+Within a few seconds, though, I was fast asleep again until half-past five this morning.
 It wasn’t until I was ready to go to work that I noticed anything was wrong.
 Nothing had really been disturbed.

 The only thing that’s a little disturbed is me.
 If I’d been mugged or something like that I would have felt grief or anger or something like that.
 But because it all happened in the middle of the night while I was fast asleep I just feel odd.